Gulf Cooperation Council [GCC]

 Regarding reforms, HRH the Crown Prince’s initiative for dialogue was extended 3 days after the protest movement started, one that could have led to “significant constitutional, political and socio- economic reforms and precluded the ensuing negative consequences”.
 The initiative was rejected by the opposition primarily in their belief that they could achieve greater political gains from the streets.
 Still, the Government have always maintained and continuously reaffirmed that the door for dialogue is and will remain open for anyone genuinely seeking to move Bahrain forward.

-On March 05, 2014 Saudi Arabia, the United Arab Emirates and Bahrain have withdrawn their ambassadors from Qatar, accusing their Gulf neighbor of interfering in their internal affairs and jeopardizing regional security.
+On March 05, 2014 Saudi Arabia, the United Arab Emirates and Bahrain withdrew their ambassadors from Qatar, accusing their Gulf neighbor of interfering in their internal affairs and jeopardizing regional security.
 In a joint statement released on Wednesday, the three nations, which along with Qatar, Kuwait and Oman make up the Gulf Cooperation Council - or GCC - said the removals followed Doha’s failure to commit to a security agreement signed in 2013 in Riyadh.
 By endorsing the pact, nations vowed not to support entities that threatened the stability of the GCC.
 Gulf Arab states have been increasingly wary and critical of Qatar’s backing of the Muslim Brotherhood, a group accused by some of plotting to overthrow the region’s ruling monarchies.

 |Join the GlobalSecurity.org mailing list|